orbeon/orbeon-forms-doc/XPath-Function-Library.md

   - `fr-form-resources` (for Form Runner compatibility)
 - uses the resource name specified to find a resource located in the resources instance, relative to the ``

-The `xxf:r()` function:

-- takes a resource path of the form  following the XML structure in the resources instance; `foo.bar.baz` is also supported

 Example:

 ```xml